aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

 ``--json-lines FILE``
 ---------------------

-    Scancode also has a ``--json-lines`` format option, where each report of a file scanned is formatted in one line.
+    ScanCode also has a ``--json-lines`` format option, where each report of a file scanned is formatted in one line.

     The following code performs a scan on the samples directory, and publishes the results in